Outstanding Resident Award Program (ORAP)

 The NIMH Outstanding Resident Award Program (ORAP) was introduced to the psychiatry residency training community over 30 years ago to recognize residents with outstanding research and academic potential.
 The NIMH Intramural Research Program (IRP) has sponsored ORAP since its inception in 1988.

-This announcement is for Program Directors of Psychiatry Residency Programs to nominate ONE current PGY-II Resident for consideration.
+This announcement is for Program Directors of Psychiatry Residency Programs to nominate ONE current PGY-II Residency for consideration.

-There are two COMBINED steps in the ORAP process:
+There are two COMBINED steps in the ORAP application process:

-The Training Director of a Psychiatry Residency program must send an email to ORAP contact, Dr. Lisa Catapano, stating their intention to nominate a resident AND all application materials must be submitted through the application website by the nominee by the deadline of May 2, 2025.
+The Training Director of a Psychiatry Residency program must send an email to ORAP contact, Dr. Lisa Catapano, stating their intention to nominate a resident.
+(Training Directors may nominate only one resident per program.)

 The application packet should include:

-- Training Director nomination letter for ONE PGY-II psychiatry resident describing the qualifications of the nominee including previous and current research training and productivity, personal characteristics that set them apart, a description of clinical abilities and other significant accomplishments.
+- Training Director nomination letter describing the qualifications of the nominee including (i) previous and current research training and productivity, (ii) personal characteristics that set them apart, (iii) a description of clinical abilities and (iv) other significant accomplishments.

 - The nominee’s Curriculum Vitae

-- A brief description by the nominee of his/her research interests and plans for a career as a physician-scientist.
+- A brief (one page or less) description by the nominee of his/her research interests and plans for a career as a physician-scientist.

 Winners of the award will be invited to participate in an award program in the fall.